mc97-stack/IJTB-m2UY-7iPC-D0FN/README.md

 ---
 - Program on MacOS Terminal will not create a file output.
 N.B.
 File output still works as intended within the xcode environment.

+Cause:
+- Sandboxing of the product disables the program from accessing the local file system.

 Resolution:
-- All subroutines where calculations are performed will have a display function which displays the same output as what would appear in the text file if the program is working as intended.
+- All subroutines where calculations are performed will have a display function which displays the same output as what would appear in the text file if the program would working as intended (if sandboxing were not present).
 The console output can then be copied into a text editing software (e.g. textedit) for import into Microsoft Excel using the data import from text file facilities.
 ---